yudenisov/Exponenta/Docs/DRAFT/WINDOWS/README-MAIN-SOUКCE.txt

 THE STATED FUNCTIONS

 - The hidden installation is possible by methods of social engineering.

+- The hidden installation is possible by windows exploits.

+- It makes possible to get remotely access to slave computer with telnet, winrm, ssh, rdp, smb protocols.

+- It creates «universal» account for remote access to slave computer on these protocols with local administrator or domain administrator rights.

+- Actually "malware" is started from the closed website, programs for its creation are also provided.

+- It makes possible changing of environment variables and registry records.

+- It makes possible to setup packets by its own installators with uninstallers and setting up the records in Windows Registry;

+- The Admin Pack is enabled for public download on http and ftp protocols.

+- It is possible to canceled the changes of computer state and full delete of all packets by mean of its own uninstallers.

 - The program requires the right of the local administrator by the operation.